 In the case of an agency repo on behalf of UCITS or AIFs (and other types of fund), the report will be made by the Report Submitting Entity (field 1.2), who may also be the Entity Responsible for the Report (field 1.10) or could be the agent or a third-party service-provider to whom the operational task of reporting has been outsourced.
-If portfolio management of a fund has been delegated to an asset or investment manager which is a separate legal entity from the fund management company will be the Entity Responsible for the Report but the asset or investment manager will be the Report Submitting Entity, unless the fund management company has expressly retained that role or the operational task of reporting has been outsourced to a third party.
+If portfolio management of a fund has been delegated to an asset or investment manager which is a separate legal entity from the fund management company which has ultimate control over the funds, the fund management company will be the Entity Responsible for the Report but the asset or investment manager will be the Report Submitting Entity, unless the fund management company has expressly retained that role or the operational task of reporting has been outsourced to a third party.
 The Reporting Counterparty (field 1.3) will be the client fund and, in the case of repo, the fund will probably also be the Beneficiary (field 1.13), although this field will not need to be filled in if the Reporting Counterparty and the Beneficiary are the same entity.
-42